Limiting absorption principle on manifolds having ends with various measure growth rate limits: Further discussions

-Reflecting on the arguments in Section $8$, we see that the precompact lemma, Lemma $8.4$, is crucial and it follows from decay estimates of the solution to $(12)$ on every ends.
-Hence, if $\lambda \in I'$, applying Proposition $6.1$ for the ends $E_{m_1+1}, \cdots, E_m$, and applying the arguments in Section $8$ for the rest of ends, we get the precompact lemma and see that Theorem $9.2$ holds.
+where $s$ and $s'$ are constants satisfying $(59)$.
+Moreover, this convergence is uniform on any compact subset of $I'$ and $-\Delta_g$ is absolutely continuous on $\big( \frac{(\beta_1)^2}{4}, \gamma \big)$. \end{thm} \begin{proof} Reconsidering the arguments in Section $8$, we see that the precompactness lemma plays an important role there; it follows from decay estimates of solutions of $(10)$ on every ends.
+Hence, when $\lambda \in I'$, we shall apply Proposition $6.1$ for ends $E_{m_1+1}, \cdots, E_m$; for the rest of ends, we shall apply the arguments in Section $8$.
+Then, we obtain the precompactness lemma.
+The rest of the proof holds good, and we obtain Theorem $9.1$. \end{proof}

-In Theorem $9.2$, we do not know whether the Laplacian with Dirichlet boundary condition on ends $E_{m_1+1}, \cdots, E_m$ may have the singular continuous spectrum.
-Hence, the Laplacian on $(M,g)$ may also have the singular continuous spectrum contained in the interval $(\gamma, \infty)$.

-Finally, note that absence of eigenvalue theorems, Theorem $2.1$ and Theorem $2.2$, are extended in Theorem $1.1$ in \cite{K3} and Theorem $1.2$ in \cite{K5}; these theorems is required only for the uniqueness of solution (see Lemma $8.3$), and hence, we see that the following holds: \begin{thm} In Theorem $1.1$, let us replace conditions $(5)$ and $(6)$ with the following $(120)$ and $(121)$, respectively$:$